 The Knowledge Gap is an engaging resource for education funders, district and school leaders, teachers, parents, and anyone who wants to learn about the current state of elementary school education, and reading instruction, in particular.
 The reader gets a front-row seat to two early elementary classrooms whose experiences Wexler weaves throughout the book.

 On the first page, we meet Ms. Arredondo, a first-grade teacher valiantly trying to teach her students the concept of a caption, while their enthusiasm and curiosity are instead focused on what the pictures show — could it be the moon?
 Mars? something else?
 By contrast, Ms. Masi’s second graders listen to her read aloud detailed texts about Buddhist enlightenment one day, and civilizations in ancient Greece on another.
 The students build knowledge while they are learning how to identify the main idea and organize their thoughts.

-The two examples side by side bring to life the difference between a skills-focused literacy approach (e.g. identify a caption) versus a knowledge-focused model (e.g. what is enlightenment?), both used in today’s elementary schools.
+The two examples side by side bring to life the difference between a skills-focused literacy approach (e.g., what is a caption) versus a knowledge-focused model (e.g., what is enlightenment?), both used in today’s elementary schools.
 Vignettes such as these allow Wexler to more aptly illustrate the impact these two distinct approaches have on student learning, as well as make the research and debate behind them more interesting and accessible to readers.